CVs are an important part of professionals life in a majority of countries, specially of those whio belong to the feilds of academics.

 If you are sending your resume via post, print it on quality paper synchronizing the colour scheme with your cover letter.

-Do not include information such as:
+Do not write information such as:

 - marital status